Glasgow Green: 19th century

-In April 1872, the “women's suffragette society,” that had formed two years earlier, held a large open-air meeting on the Green.
-From then on, until the late 1910s, the women's suffrage movement continued to use the Green as a meeting place.
+In April 1872, the "women's suffragette society", that had formed two years earlier, held a large open-air meeting on the green.
+From then on, until the late 1910s, the women's suffrage movement continued to use the green as a meeting place.

-The Green was also used for sport during the 19th century, notably by two of Scotland's oldest sporting clubs: The Clydesdale Amateur Rowing Club was established in 1857 on the south side of the River Clyde (it moved to Glasgow Green in 1901); the Glasgow University Rowing Club (now known as the Glasgow University Boat Club) was established in 1867 at the Green, on the banks of the River Clyde.
-In May 1872, a group of members from the Clydesdale Amateur Rowing Club formed a football team and began playing against Callander Football Club, using Flesher's Haugh on the Green as their playing field.
+The green was also used for sport during the 19th century, notably by two of Scotland's oldest sporting clubs: The Clydesdale Amateur Rowing Club was established in 1857 on the south side of the River Clyde (it moved to Glasgow Green in 1901); the Glasgow University Rowing Club (now known as the Glasgow University Boat Club) was established in 1867 at the Green, on the banks of the River Clyde.
+In May 1872, a group of members from the Clydesdale Amateur Rowing Club formed a football team and began playing against Callander Football Club, using Flesher's Haugh on the green as their playing field.
 This team was later renamed Rangers Football Club.

 Glasgow Green railway station opened on the Glasgow Central Railway line in 1895.
 (It was temporarily closed during World War I, and permanently closed in 1953.)

 20th century

-In the early years of the 20th century, the Green continued to be a favored venue for political protests.
+In the early years of the 20th century, the green continued to be a favored venue for political protests.
 During World War I, members of the anti-war movement held mass demonstrations on the Green.
 In September 1914, the revolutionary socialist leader John Maclean held his first anti-war rally there, under Nelson's monument.
-The Military Service Act of 1916 inspired a rally on the Green that led to its three lead speakers being imprisoned for 12 months for violations of the Defence of the Realm Act.
-On 29 June 1916, David Lloyd George was invited to receive the Freedom of the City honour, which sparked mass protests on the Green.
-In May 1917, a number of workers marched through Glasgow to the Green in support of Russia's February Revolution.
+The Military Service Act 1916 (5 & 6 Geo.
+5. c.
+104) inspired a rally on the green that led to its three lead speakers being imprisoned for 12 months for violations of the Defence of the Realm Act 1914 (4 & 5 Geo.
+5. c.
+29).
+On 29 June 1916, David Lloyd George was invited to receive the Freedom of the City honour, which sparked mass protests on the green.
+In May 1917, a number of workers marched through Glasgow to the green in support of Russia's February Revolution.
 World War I also saw an influx of munitions workers into Glasgow.
-The growing population led to rent increases, which inspired protests on the Green in 1920.
+The growing population led to rent increases, which inspired protests on the green in 1920.

-In more recent times, the Green has been a favorite spot for many live music events.
+In more recent times, the green has been a favorite spot for many live music events.
 Michael Jackson performed there on 18 August 1992 during his Dangerous World Tour in front of 65,000 people; it was the only live show he did in Scotland.
-In 1990, the Stone Roses performed at the Green.
-The band later split up, but came back together for a world tour, after which they returned to the Green on 15 June 2013 and gave another live performance.
+In 1990, the Stone Roses performed at the green.
+The band later split up, but came back together for a world tour, after which they returned to the green on 15 June 2013 and gave another live performance.